 More information about Dr Sue Jackson

-Professor Richard Kingsford heads the Australian Rivers and Wetlands Lab at the University of New South Wales.
+Professor Richard Kingsford heads the Centre for Ecosystem Science, University of New South Wales.
 He was a member of the Cooper Creek Catchment Committee for more than five years and a member of the Lake Eyre Basin Community Advisory Committee before joining the Scientific Advisory Panel.

 Professor Kingsford is an internationally recognised expert on the ecology of waterbirds, rivers and wetland systems in the arid and semi-arid zone of Australia, and the ecological impacts of river regulation.
-He has undertaken research on the Cooper Creek within the Lake Eyre Basin and similar systems in the Murray Darling Basin, and was instrumental in promoting environmental flow regimes to protect dependent ecological values in the rivers of the Murray-Darling Basin.
+He has performed research on the Cooper Creek within the Lake Eyre Basin and similar systems in the Murray-Darling Basin, and was instrumental in promoting environmental flow regimes to protect dependent ecological values in the rivers of the Murray-Darling Basin.

 Professor Kingsford is widely recognised and respected by the community of the Lake Eyre Basin for his work on improving community access to, and understanding of, scientific research activities.
 Professor Kingsford has had a long history of involvement in the Lake Eyre Basin community process, which led to the development of the Lake Eyre Basin Intergovernmental Agreement.